Montreal During Formula1: The Gold, The Glam, The Grand Prix

 The big race happens Sunday, but Montreal doesn’t flip the switch the minute the checkered flag waves.

 If you can, stick around for Monday.
 Monday is like the city’s collective exhale where the morning after carries a slower kind of magic: people swapping stories over brunch, quieter streets still buzzing with afterglow, and the city settling back into itself, gently.
-It’s the soft landing after three days of overstimulation.
+After three days of sensory overload, it’s the perfect soft landing.

 Can’t Make It?
 Save This Local Secret for Later.